 Residence Rule:

-While this rule states that the power to tax should be vested with the country in which the taxpayer is residing.
+While this rule states that the power to tax should be vested in the country in which the taxpayer is residing.

 What is DTAA?